 Virtual machine sizing

-In general, Jedox supports running Jedox software virtualized in production and non-production environments.
+In general, Jedox software can be run in virtualized production and non-production environments.
 Virtualized Jedox is sized the same as non-virtualized Jedox deployments.
 In other words, for sizing the virtual machine (VM), the CPU/memory ratio as used for native, non-virtual sizing is taken into account to ensure locality of memory access on the underlying hardware resources.
 However, the following constraints have to be met:

 - Support is limited to scale-up scenarios only.
 Jedox database scale-out installations are not supported.
 The maximum resource size (CPUs, memory, etc.) of a virtual Jedox instance is hence limited by the maximum size supported by the hypervisor per virtual machine and the application-specific core-to-memory ratios.

 - Each Jedox instance/virtual machine needs to be sized according to the existing Jedox sizing guidelines and corresponding hypervisor vendor recommendations.
-CPU & memory over-provisioning must not be used.
+CPU and memory over-provisioning must not be used.

 Further constraints may apply to the various use cases and hypervisors.
-More information on how to do sizing for the Jedox Platform can be found in Jedox Hardware Requirements.
+More information on sizing for the Jedox Platform can be found in Jedox Hardware Requirements.